Deep dive of Route Sharding in OpenShift 4

 selector: ingresscontroller.operator.openshift.io/deployment-ingresscontroller=default

-As we see into the definition of the ingresscontroller, the key is:
+As we can see in the definition of the ingresscontroller, the key is:

 spec: